AfroUSApl/piwigo-photo-name-changer/README.md

 whitespace.sh will change all space into _ inside your specified directory whitespace2.sh will do the same thing, but in two folders depth from the main and change space in _

-As I have mouniting points in TrueNAS instead of having all photos in Piwigo, I have all photos inside `/usr/local/www/Piwigo/galleries/my_folders_1`<br>
+As I have mouniting points in TrueNAS instead of having all photos in Piwigo, I have all photos inside<br>
+ `/usr/local/www/Piwigo/galleries/my_folders_1`<br>
  `/usr/local/www/Piwigo/galleries/my_folders_2`<br>
  `/usr/local/www/Piwigo/galleries/my_folders_3`<br>